 “Moses and Aaron were among his priests; Samuel was one of those who prayed to him.
 They prayed to the Lord and he answered them.”
 (Psalm 99:6, NET)

 I love to read.
 I especially enjoy stories with dynamic and interesting characters you can get to know through the story.
-By the end of The Lord of the Rings saga, you almost feel as though you are friends with Frodo and Sam, Aragorn, Legolas, Gimli, and Gandalf, and many others in the story.
-It’s the same with Ender from Ender’s Game, Liesel Meminger from The Book Thief, Teo and Anna from the Chiveis Trilogy, and many others.
-The best books develop deep characters who are realistic enough you can relate to them (even if they’re a hobbit or a wizard).
+By the end of The Lord of the Rings saga, you almost feel as though you are friends with Frodo and Sam, Aragorn, Legolas, Gimli, Gandalf, and many others in the story.
+It's the same with Ender from Ender's Game, Liesel Meminger from The Book Thief, Teo and Anna from the Chiveis Trilogy, and many others.
+The best books develop deep characters who are realistic enough that you can relate to them (even if they're a hobbit or a wizard).

 One of the things I love about reading the Bible, especially the Old Testament, is that it is filled with incredible stories and fascinating characters.
 But whereas the stories I mentioned above are fictional, the stories from the Bible are true historical events.
 This makes them even more interesting!
-When we read in Psalm 99 that Moses, Aaron, and Samuel prayed to the Lord and He answered them, we’re not reading a pleasant poem about make-believe characters in a fictional story.
-We’re reading about real people who called on the Lord and received an answer to their prayers.
+When we read in Psalm 99 that Moses, Aaron, and Samuel prayed to the Lord and He answered them, we're not reading a pleasant poem about make-believe characters in a fictional story.
+We're reading about real people who called on the Lord and received an answer to their prayers.
 And if God could answer them, then He can answer us when we cry out to Him in prayer.
-This isn’t pretend, it’s for real!
+This isn't pretend–it's for real!

 Think about some of the people whose stories have impacted your faith through the years.
 These could be people from the pages of Scripture, like Moses, Samuel, David, Solomon, Paul, John, and Peter.
 They could be people from the archives of history, like Polycarp, Augustine, Billy Graham, or Jim Elliot.
 And, think about people from your own life, whether inspirational or no, whose lives have changed your relationship with God.
 A grandparent, a parent, a sibling, a Sunday school teacher, a pastor, a friend, or even an enemy.
 Chances are, even if you're new to your faith, you can think of a handful of people from your own life's journey who've impacted your faith in some way.
 Some we'd like to imitate, and others to learn from their mistakes, but all have changed the way we walk with God.

-My prayer for this week is to thank God for the true stories that have shaped my faith and for the people He has placed in my life to guide me (even the bad examples).
+I thank God for the true stories that have shaped my faith and for the people He has placed in my life to guide me (even the bad examples).
 I also pray that I would be a good example to those around me, so that someday my kids or grandkids will remember my relationship with the Lord and talk about how much it impacted their faith.